 4. Procedural Memory (How to Do Things)

-Learned patterns for how to accomplish tasks — not facts about the world, but sequences of actions.
-"When a user asks about billing, always check account status first, then check recent invoices."
+Learned patterns for how to accomplish tasks.
+These are not facts about the world, but sequences of actions, such as checking account status before recent invoices for a billing question.
 This is usually encoded in system prompts or tool definitions, but can be made dynamic.

 How Retrieval-Augmented Memory Works